christophergandrud/coreSim/README.md

 3. Find your quantities of intest with `qi_builder`.

-4. Present your results, e.g. with by plotting the simulated quantities of interest.
+4. Present your results, e.g. by plotting the simulated quantities of interest.

-## Examples: Normal linear model
+## Example: Normal linear model

 Here is an example using data from the **car** package: